IBM/ubiquity/README.md

 defaultBackend = "spectrum-scale" # The "spectrum-scale" backend will be the default backend if none is specified in the request

-[SpectrumScaleConfig]             # If this section is specified, the "spectrum-scale" backend will be enabled. defaultFilesystem = "gold"        # Default name of Spectrum Scale file system to use if user does not specify one during creation of a volume.
+[SpectrumScaleConfig]             # If this section is specified, the "spectrum-scale" backend will be enabled. defaultFilesystemName = "gold"    # Default name of Spectrum Scale file system to use if user does not specify one during creation of a volume.
 This file system must already exist. configPath = "/gpfs/gold/config"  # Path in an existing filesystem where Ubiquity can create/store volume DB. nfsServerAddr = "CESClusterHost"  # IP/hostname of Spectrum Scale CES NFS cluster.
 This is the hostname that NFS clients will use to mount NFS volumes. (required for creation of NFS accessible volumes)